Sidney Lumet’s The Anderson Tapes is a fast-paced, precisely directed crime thriller, with utmost attention to detail, especially modern technology.

 |

-It concerns a master holdup plan of an ex-con, John “Duke” Anderson (played by Sean Connery, at the height of his James Bond career), and the strange electronic surveillances that have tracked him since he had left prison (where head served a decade).
+The tale concerns a master holdup plan of an ex-con, John “Duke” Anderson (played by Sean Connery, at the height of his James Bond career), and the electronic surveillances that have tracked him since he had left prison (where he had served a decade).

 Anderson seeks funds from the syndicate to back his massive, well-planned robbery, targeted at a lush Upper East Side apartment building.
-He rounds up a gang of expert thieves
+To that extent, he rounds up a gang of expert thieves.

 Knowing the site well, they break into unoccupied apartments and carry out the looting of each and every place.
 And then…..

-The well-written scenario is penned by Frank Pierson, based on the novel by Lawrence Sanders.
+The scenario is penned by Frank Pierson, based on the novel by Lawrence Sanders, is well-crafted, but too mechanical and detached to elicit emotional engagement from the audience.

-The splendidly staged climax is particularly exciting in the way it is shot by Arthur J. Ornitz and edited by Joanne Burke.
-Quincy Jones’s score contributes to the mood of the piece.
+That said, the climax is nicely shot by Arthur J. Ornitz and edited by Joanne Burke.
+Quincy Jones’s minimal, jazzy score contributes to the mood of the piece.

-In addition to Sean Connery, who was at the end of his s James Bond era, the film stars Dyan Cannon, Martin Balsam, Ralph Meeker, Alan King, Margaret Hamilton, Garrett Morris and Christopher Walken, making his first major appearance as the “Kid.”
+In addition to Sean Connery, the film stars Dyan Cannon, Martin Balsam, Ralph Meeker, Alan King, Margaret Hamilton, Garrett Morris and Christopher Walken, making his first major appearance as the “Kid.”

 Credits